(You are here.)

 Cold War.
 But in 1990, the prairie was designated a National

 Historic Landmark and opened to the public.
-Today, the prairie
+In 2002, it

 is cared for by the National Park Service.
 Except in times

-of high terrorist alerts, visitors can drive directly onto
+of high military alerts and inclement weather, visitors can drive directly onto

 HERE to visit Huffman Prairie in Google Earth.